MargaridaMCampos/Docs_Simbiose/specifications/plataforma_voluntariado_spec.md

 `Simbiose`'s primary goal is to *agilize voluntary work*.

-There is currently no good and easy way for a wanna-be `volunteer` to find an institution in need - and there are plenty of wanna-be voluntaries, and plenty of institutions in need. `Simbiose` sees this as a gigantic flaw in the system, dragging only for our *still* immature usage of digital tools. [ TODO - ser muito menos dramático ]
+There is currently no good and easy way for a wanna-be volunteer to find an institution in need - and there are plenty of wanna-be volunteers, and plenty of institutions in need.

-`Simbiose` wants to solve this problem by creating a new *platform* of communication between `volunteers` and `institutions`.
-In creating this platform, we indeed hope to create a new *market* of cooperation: one that connects two entities absolutely complementary to each other and with a natural incentive to cooperate.
+`Simbiose` wants to solve this problem by creating a new *platform* of communication between volunteers and institutions.
+In creating this platform, we hope to create a new *market* of cooperation: one that connects two entities absolutely complementary to each other and with a natural incentive to cooperate.

 *(For accomplishing such graaand dreaaams!)* such a **platform** should:
-* empower a wanna-be `volunteer` with:
+* empower a wanna-be **volunteer** with:
     * the most frictionless way for finding a project to work on,
     * a bird's eye-view on the variety of projects out there,
-    * a validation of the `institution`s promoting the projects;
+    * a validation of the institutions promoting the projects;
-* and empower an `institution` with personel or material needs with:
+* and empower an **institution** with personel or material needs with:
     * a window for showcasing their projects and needs - with standardized support for marketing best practices,
-    * a reference system for considering the `volunteer`s interested.
+    * a reference system for considering the volunteers interested.

 Furthermore, following `Simbiose`'s philosophy, the platform should be absolutely transparent regarding its usage and traffic.